aaronaanderson/PedalSynth/BuildingPedalSynth.md

 https://github.com/thestk/rtmidi
 https://github.com/aaronaanderson/Pedal

-Place these folders in the PedalSynth folder created earlier
+Place these folders in the PedalSynth folder (remove the '-master' in the name)

 Create two files called PedalApp.hpp and PedalApp.cpp in the PedalSynth folder In PedalApp.hpp: